NicholasSynovic/nicholassynovic.github.io/content/summaries/segnet-a-deep-convolutional-encoder-decoder-architecture-for-image-segmentation.md

 > What methodology did the author's use to validate their contributions?

-The authors evaluated the performance of their architecture in both a simplified and fully instanced benchmarking.
+The authors evaluated the performance of their architecture in both a simplified and fully instanced bench marking.

-In the simplified benchmarking, they evaluated their SegNet-basic model (4 encoders, 4 decoders) against FCN-basic which mirrored thier encoder design.
+In the simplified bench marking, they evaluated their SegNet-basic model (4 encoders, 4 decoders) against FCN-basic which mirrored their encoder design.
-They benchmarked the two against each other on the Pascal VOC 2012 challenge.
+They bench marked the two against each other on the Pascal VOC 2012 challenge.
 The metrics captured where the global and class average, mean intersection over union, and semantic contour measure.

-In the fully instanced benchmarking, they evaluated SegNet against other models on road and indoor scene segmentation.
+In the fully instanced bench marking, they evaluated SegNet against other models on road and indoor scene segmentation.
 They compared SegNet against, FCN, FCN (learned deconvolution), DeepLab-LargeFOV, DeepLab-LargeFOV-denseCRF, and DeconvNet.
 They used the mean intersection over union and semantic contour